Skip to main content

 Assistant to the President and General Counsel

 Steve Sandberg was appointed assistant to the president and general counsel December 1, 2018.
-At BYU, he oversees the Department of Risk Management and Safety, the Integrity and Compliance Office, and the Office of the General Counsel and he also serves as a liaison for BYU on state and federal government relations matters.
-In addition to his roles at BYU, Sandberg is the general counsel for BYU–Hawaii, BYU–Idaho and Ensign College.
+At BYU, he oversees the Department of Risk Management and Safety, the Integrity and Compliance Office, and the Office of General Counsel.
+In addition to his roles at BYU, Sandberg is the general counsel for BYU–Hawaii, BYU–Idaho, and Ensign College.